goharbor/harbor/docs/user_guide_ova.md

 3. On the **Customize template** page, under Harbor Configure, select the authentication mode and Harbor admin password, if authentication mode is set to ldap_auth, the Harbor LDAP configure is required.
     ![Screenshot of customize harbor](img/ovainstall/customizeharbor.png)
+    Harbor LDAP configure settings:
     ![Screenshot of customize ldap](img/ovainstall/customizeldap.png)

-4. On the **Customize template** page, under **System**, set the root password for the appliance VM and optionally uncheck the **Permit Root Login** checkbox.
+4. On the **Customize template** page, under **System**, set the root password for the appliance VM and the option for **Permit Root Login**.

     Setting the root password for the appliance is mandatory.

     **IMPORTANT**: You require SSH access to the vSphere Integrated Containers appliance to perform upgrades.
 You can also use SSH access in exceptional cases that you cannot handle through standard remote management or CLI tools.
-Only use SSH to access the appliance when instructed to do so in the documentation, or under the guidance of VMware GSS.
+Only use SSH to access the appliance when instructed to do so in the documentation.
     ![Screenshot of customize template system](img/ovainstall/system.png)

 5. Expand **Networking Properties** and optionally configure a static IP address for the appliance VM.